 A professional yachtsman and boat builder, Peter is cruising on his own custom designed and built 15.5 m (52′) aluminium sloop Kiwi Roa.
 He has spent forty years engaged in professional sailing, yacht deliveries, and boat building all over the world, including 10 years of running his own yard in Colchester, England – where Kiwi Roa was built.

 Kiwi Roa is currently doing her thing east-about this time, starting with Chile, Patagonia, and Antarctica.
-In the meantime, Peter’s Rocna anchor design has been developed commercially, primarily for the cruising market.
+In the meantime, Peter’s Rocna and Vulcan anchor designs have been developed commercially, targeted at those who want secure and reliable anchoring.